pub trait AddressExtension {

 fn address_to_script_hash(&self) -> Result<ScriptHash, TypeError>

-Converts a Base58-encoded address (common in many blockchain systems) to a ScriptHash
+Converts a Base58-encoded address (common in many blockchain systems) to a ScriptHash.

 §Examples